7rin0/goquares/README.md

 # GoSquares
-SImple game entirely written in JavaScript
+A simple game entirely written in JavaScript

 Mostly broken and to be updated ASAP! :)